UniMath/agda-unimath/src/metric-spaces/rational-approximations-of-zero.lagda.md

 ## Properties

-### The type of rational approximations zero is equivalent to the type of Cauchy approximations converging to zero
+### The type of rational approximations of zero is equivalent to the type of Cauchy approximations converging to zero

 ```agda
 module _